nayyara-airlangga/armatab/README.md

 ## Running

-To run this app, simply run the `main.dart` file attached inside of the `lib` folder.
+To run this app from your IDE, simply run the `main.dart` file attached inside of the `lib` folder.
+If that doesn't work, create a new `Flutter` project and then replacing the contents of the `lib` folder with the lib folder above, then add the packages and assets in this repository.
+Then, run the `main.dart` file.
+Or just install it to your phone/emulator.